-The Anxiety Disorders Clinic is a specialist clinic that provides assessment and treatment for adults with anxiety and depressive disorders.
-Treatment at the clinic involves Cognitive Behaviour Therapy (CBT), with both face-to-face therapy and iCBT (online courses) prescribed.
+The Anxiety Disorders Clinic provides specialist assessment and treatment for adults with anxiety and depressive disorders.

 Benefits for patients at the Anxiety Disorders Clinic

 There is no charge for assessment if patients have a valid Medicare card.
 There are also no fees for face-to-face or live-videoconference CBT treatment.